Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ![stages create](assets/4PreLoad_8.png)

-In the "Create Securable Object" dialog that opens, replace the following values in the SQL statement:
+In the `Create Securable Object` dialog that opens, replace the following values in the SQL statement:

 `<stage_name>`: `cybersyn_company_metadata`
 `<url>`: `s3://snowflake-workshop-lab/cybersyn-consumer-company-metadata-csv/`